WheteThunger/DroneStorage/README.md

-  "Error.NoDroneFound": "Error: No drone found.", "Error.NoStashItem": "Error: You need a stash to do that.", "Error.AlreadyHasStorage": "Error: That drone already has a stash.", "Error.DeployFailed": "Error: Failed to deploy stash."
+  "Error.NoDroneFound": "Error: No drone found.", "Error.NoStashItem": "Error: You need a stash to do that.", "Error.AlreadyHasStorage": "Error: That drone already has a stash.", "Error.IncompatibleAttachment": "Error: That drone has an incompatible attachment.", "Error.DeployFailed": "Error: Failed to deploy stash."
 }
 ```

+## FAQ

+#### How do I get a drone?

+As of this writing (March 2021), RC drones are a deployable item named `drone`, but they do not appear naturally in any loot table, nor are they craftable.
+However, since they are simply an item, you can use plugins to add them to loot tables, kits, GUI shops, etc. Admins can also get them with the command `inventory.give drone 1`, or spawn one in directly with `spawn drone.deployed`.

+#### How do I remote-control a drone?

+If a player has building privilege, they can pull out a hammer and set the ID of the drone.
+They can then enter that ID at a computer station and select it to start controlling the drone.
+Controls are `W`/`A`/`S`/`D` to move, `shift` (sprint) to go up, `ctrl` (duck) to go down, and mouse to steer.

+#### How do I click the UI buttons for viewing or dropping the stash contents?

+While controlling a drone, press the `Esc` key to make the cursor appear.
+When you want to control the drone again, simply click anywhere on the screen.

 ## Developer Hooks